Schema Markup for SEO: The 2026 Practical Guide to Rich Results

 Why Bother?
 The Tangible SEO & AEO Payoff

-• Unlock Specific SERP Real Estate: Google uses structured data to decide eligibility for rich results like recipe carousels, event listings, and product snippets.
+• Unlock Specific SERP Real Estate: Google uses structured data for recipe carousels, event listings, and product snippets.
 No markup, no eligibility.

-• Improved User Experience: Users get the info they need—prices, event times, direct answers—before they even click, building trust and intent from the SERP.
+• Improved User Experience: Users get info like prices and event times before they even click, building trust and intent.

 Data Point: Voice search is not a fad.
 As of 2025, approximately 1 in 5 searches are made by voice, making schema-driven AEO a critical channel.